yaikobzeray/dev-journal/activity_log.md

 Wrote integration tests for gRPC services using a test server and real client stubs.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [DEVOPS] Thursday, 23 May 2024 — Entry 4

+Deployed cert-manager on GKE for automatic TLS certificate management using Let's Encrypt.

+*Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*